shengwu/django-projectbuilder/README.md

     git commit -m "Updated requirements.txt"
     git push heroku master

+Also in order for the app to know Heroku is a production server, this line of code will add a heroku config variable for 'PRODUCTION' so settings configure accordingly to os.environ

+    heroku config:add PRODUCTION=true

 See
 [Getting Started with Django on Heroku/Cedar](https://devcenter.heroku.com/articles/django) with more on deploying to Heroku.

+### Auto Initial Heroku Deploy

+To automate the above steps and create the heroku app for you, `cd` into django-projectbuilder repo and run

+    bash initial_heroku_deploy.sh

 If you run into any other issues, please let us know!